-0 Status-Class indicates success.
+O Status-Class indicates success.

 A non-zero Status-Class indicates an exception.
-In this case, Status-Class is sufficient for a simple initiator to use when handling errors, without having to look at the Status-Detail.
-The Status-Detail allows finer-grained error recovery for more sophisticated initiators, as well as better information for error logging.
+In this case, Status-Class is sufficient for a simple initiator to use when handling exceptions, without having to look at the Status-Detail.
+The Status-Detail allows finer-grained exception handling for more sophisticated initiators, as well as better information for logging.